Explainer: Paid and Unpaid Leave Policies in the United States

 Programs in nine of these states (California, Colorado, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington) and DC are fully implemented and paying benefits now, and have collectively been used millions of times.

-Programs in Delaware, Maine, Maryland, and Minnesota will begin collecting taxes in 2024 (Maryland) or 2025 (the others); Delaware, Maryland, and Minnesota will begin paying benefits in January 2026 and Maine will follow in May 2026.
+Programs in Delaware, Maine, Maryland, and Minnesota will begin collecting taxes in 2025.
+Delaware and Minnesota will begin paying benefits in January 2026, Maine will follow in May 2026, and Maryland’s benefits will become available in July 2026 (after the legislature approved a delay).

 Legislation in California (passed in 2002, implemented in 2004), New Jersey (passed in 2008, implemented in 2009), Rhode Island (passed in 2013, implemented in 2014), and New York (passed in 2016, implemented in stages from 2018 through 2021) each added paid family leave benefits as a complement to long-standing temporary disability insurance that workers could use for wage replacement during a leave from work to address their own serious health condition, including pregnancy.
 Each of these programs’ laws have been updated one or more times since initial passage to better reflect workers’ needs.